-The Commissioners investment policy has regard to the CLG's Guidance on Local Government Investments ("the Guidance") and the 2011 revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ("the CIPFA TM Code").
-The Commissioners investment priorities will be security first, liquidity second and then return.
+The Commissioners investment policy has regard to the CLG's Guidance on Local Government Investments ("the Guidance") and CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes The Commissioners investment priorities will be security first, liquidity second and then return.

 In accordance with guidance from the CLG and CIPFA, and in order to minimise the risk to investments, the The Commissioner's Office has below clearly stipulated the minimum acceptable credit quality of counterparties for inclusion on the lending list.
-The creditworthiness methodology used to create the counterparty list fully accounts for the ratings, watches and outlooks published by all three ratings agencies with a full understanding of what these reflect in the eyes of each agency.
-Using our ratings service potential counterparty ratings are monitored on a real time basis with knowledge of any changes notified electronically as the agencies notify modifications.
+This enables diversification and avoids the concentration of risk.
+The key ratings used to monitor counterparties are the Short Term and Long Term ratings.